-2.47 From the parish boundary at the bridge over the River Weaver to the junction with Green Lane near the centre of the village, this road forms one of the four gateways to the village.
+- 2.46 From the parish boundary at the bridge over the River Weaver to the junction with Green Lane near the centre of the village, this road forms one of the four gateways to the village.
 At the western edge, the first houses included within the settlement boundary are the Weaver View affordable housing on the left entering the village and the development of modern bungalows (Holly Bank) on the right.
 Weaver View comprises 6 semi-detached bungalows and a terrace of 4 houses of unobtrusive design.
 Holly Bank has timbered gables above red brick with one or two large white conservatories prominent.
 The road then rises steeply into a wooded cutting with the housing either side generally well concealed, though a pair of semi-detached red brick cottages, dating from the railway era, is revealed close to the road.
 The former railway bridge which crossed the road here was demolished after the line was closed, leaving only the abutment bases visible.
-Above on the right, but concealed from view, is the Heywoods Ridge housing development - large detached houses and bungalows - dating from the 1980s and built on the site of the former railway station.

-- 2.48 This is an intriguing entry to the village but the pavement is, of necessity, very narrow and quite steep, causing problems for pedestrians, particularly those with children. - 2.49 As the road levels out above the cutting it widens before narrowing again on the approach to the Green Lane junction.
-Despite the 30mph limit drivers tend to pick up speed here, so there might be scope for traffic calming measures. - 2.50 On the right the first visible development is Copthorne Drive, partly a private road with some older properties, partly a cul-de-sac of functional semi-bungalows.
-The remaining properties on this side are mainly a mixture of large detached houses of possibly the 1950s era and semi-detached bungalows, all set back from the road behind uncluttered lawned gardens. - 2.51 On the left of Whitchurch Road after the cutting the first visible property is a large villa dated 1876, set well back from the road.
+Above on the right, but concealed from view, is the Heywoods Ridge housing development large detached houses and bungalows dating from the 1980s and built on the site of the former railway station. - 2.47 This is an intriguing entry to the village but the pavement is, of necessity, very narrow and quite steep, causing problems for pedestrians, particularly those with children. - 2.48 As the road levels out above the cutting it widens before narrowing again on the approach to the Green Lane junction.
+Despite the 30mph limit drivers tend to pick up speed here, so there might be scope for traffic calming measures. - 2.49 On the right the first visible development is Copthorne Drive, partly a private road with some older properties, partly a cul-de-sac of functional semi-bungalows.
+The remaining properties on this side are mainly a mixture of large detached houses of possibly the 1950s era and semi-detached bungalows, all set back from the road behind uncluttered lawned gardens. - 2.50 On the left of Whitchurch Road after the cutting the first visible property is a large villa dated 1876, set well back from the road.
 There is also a lodge-style cottage with fancy white gables.
-The development continues with 1960/70 bungalows and houses until the entrance to Moorsfield Drive is reached where a group of trees is covered by a TPO.
+The development continues with 1960/70s bungalows and houses until the entrance to Moorsfield Drive is reached where a group of trees is covered by a TPO.
 The original development here consists of chalet bungalows, mostly with Velux roof lights.
 From the furthest end there are very fine views over the rolling countryside of the Weaver Valley.
 Moorsfield House, formerly a substantial detached house in more than an acre of elongated garden, has recently been demolished to allow the building of 8 new houses and bungalows.
-This new estate is known as Matthews Way - 2.52 The remaining properties on the left approaching the Green Lane junction are partly obscured by fencing.
-They are followed by the Tollgate Drive development (1960/70) which is the last before the village centre and conservation area is reached.
+This new estate is known as Matthews Way

+2.51 The remaining properties on the left approaching the Green Lane junction are partly obscured by fencing.
+They are followed by the Tollgate Drive development (1969/71) which is the last before the village centre and conservation area is reached.
+This, in turn, leads to Oak Tree Gate, a small development of detached houses and bungalows dating from the 1980s.
 Little further development on the Whitchurch Road is likely as there are few obvious sites for infill, though permission for one additional house in a side garden at 9 Whitchurch Road has recently been granted.